BestSens/gd32-cmake-example/README.md

 * Definitions should be local to targets not global
 * Board should be selectable with variables instead of building everything for the gd32f450z-eval excluding the ones specifically for the gd32f450i-eval
 * USB-Device examples are broken since firmware library update to 3.2.0 and I don't think it's my fault
+* Retargeting only works by providing custom _write() override due to newlib used in arm-none-eabi-gcc
+* Linking on gcc 11.2 fails when retargeting